Wigwag (railroad): Design

-The earliest wigwags used by Pacific Electric, built in the railroad's shops, were gear-driven, but proved difficult to maintain.
+The earliest wigwags used by Pacific Electric Railway, built in the railroad's shops, were gear-driven, but proved difficult to maintain.
 The final design, first installed in 1914 at a busy crossing near Long Beach, California, utilized alternating electromagnets pulling on an iron armature.
 A red steel target disc, slightly less than 2 ft in diameter was attached, which served as a pendulum.
 There was a red light in the center of the target, and with each swing of the target a mechanical gong sounded.

 The new model, combining sight, motion and sound, was dubbed the magnetic flagman, and was manufactured by the Magnetic Signal Company of Los Angeles, California, though it is unclear exactly when production began.
 After the distinctive signals were installed, train and car collisions decreased at PE grade crossings.
 The signs became so common throughout the area that they were near-icons of Southern California motoring.
 Their popularity led to Magnetic Signal wigwags appearing at railroad crossings across the United States—including on Alaska's Copper River and Northwestern Railway and on several Hawaiian railroads—and across Canada, Mexico, and as far away as Australia.
 There are also photographs of the Magnetic Flagman in use in Europe.

 Three mechanically-identical versions were produced.
 The upper-quadrant model was mounted directly atop a steel pole and waved the target above the motor box.
 It was intended for use where space was limited.
 Since the target could not serve as the pendulum, a cast iron counterweight opposite the target was used.
 Accurate computer-generated animation of that type of signal can be seen in the 2006 movie, Cars.
-The lower-quadrant version waved the target below the motor box and was intended to be cantilevered from a pole, over road traffic (see above photos).
+The lower-quadrant version waved the target below the motor box and was intended to be cantilevered from a pole, over road traffic.
 Some railroads, especially in the north-western US, mounted their lower quadrant versions directly on top of a tall steel pole similar to the upper quadrant signal.
 They were placed on one side of the road, or on an island in the center of the road, and often had crossbucks fastened on top of the motor box.
 A lower quadrant signal of that kind is seen in the 2004 film Lemony Snicket's A Series of Unfortunate Events.

 Though Magnetic Signal manufactured a steel pole and cast-iron base for the purpose (which served as a cabinet for backup batteries and relays), PE often mounted the cantilevers on the wooden poles that also supported the overhead catenary providing power for streetcars.
 That rendered batteries unnecessary, since any failure of PE's generators resulted in a shutdown of the railway.
 It also permitted the relays to be housed in a separate, inexpensive cabinet, reducing the cost of the installation.